Xovee/cs-conf-stats/README.md

 1. OSDI: USENIX Symposium on Operating Systems Design and Implementation.
 1. PLDI: ACM SIGPLAN Conference on Programming Language Design and Implementation.
 1. PODS: ACM Symposium on Principles of Database Systems.
+1. SIGMOD: ACM SIGMOD/PODS International Conference on Management of Data.
 1. POPL: ACM SIGPLAN Symposium on Principles of Programming Languages.
 1. PPoPP: ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming.
 1. RECOMB: Annual International Conference on Research in Computational Molecular Biology.